European Road Charging Reports

 Elements of a technical and advocacy strategy for RAIN to be included in the revision of the Directive 2019/520/EU Stakeholders, actions

 The Study highlights that the impact assessment of the 2019/520/EU Directive is expected to be completed by April 2023.
-The way forward to consider RAIN RFID is to include “experimental technologies” in pilot projects.
+The way forward to consider RAIN is to include “experimental technologies” in pilot projects.
 Pilot projects featuring other technologies can be authorized by EU authorities upon request by EU member states.

 Therefore, pilot projects, studies, and best practice are to be produced in 2022 with the success metrics for RAIN to be considered in the 2019/520/EU Directive impact assessment and accepted in the next release of the Directive.